harith96/Sinhala-Songs-Search-Engine/README.md

 # Sinhala Songs Search Engine

-Sinhala Songs Search Search Engine is an elasticsearch based web application with a backend and include details of more than 1000 Sinhala songs.
+Sinhala Songs Search Search Engine is an elasticsearch based web application with a Python Flask backend.
+The included corpus contains details of more than 1000 Sinhala songs.
 Also, this application provides search-as-you-type functionality with a minimal clean UI implemented with Vue.
-Users can search for lyrics and based on popularity in Sinhala and for the following metadata in both Sinhala and English languages.
+Users can search

+1. for lyrics and
+2. based on popularity index in Sinhala

+and for the following metadata in both Sinhala and English languages.

-1. Title
+3. Title
-2. Artist
+4. Artist
-3. Writer
+5. Writer
-4. Composer
+6. Composer
-5. Genre
+7. Genre

 ## Architecture

 ![Image of Yaktocat](images/architecture.png)

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Folder Structure
+## Folder Structure

 ```
 .